david-drew/OpenVINO-Samples/safety_gear/README.md

 #### 1. Open the sample app (main.cpp) in the editor of your choice to view the lines that call the Inference Engine.

-	cd $SV/object-detection/
+	cd /opt/intel/openvino/inference_engine/demos/object_detection_demo_ssd_async
 	gedit main.cpp

+Look through the file, taking note of the following sections:
-* Line 130 &#8212; loads the Inference Engine plugin for use within the application
+* Loading the Inference Engine plugin for use within the application
-* Line 144 &#8212; initializes the network object
+* Initializing the network object
-* Line 210 &#8212; loads model to the plugin
+* Loading models to the plugin
-* Line 228 &#8212; allocate input blobs
+* Allocating input blobs
-* Line 238 &#8212; allocate output blobs
+* Allocating output blobs
-* Line 289 &#8212; runs inference using the optimized model
+* Running inference using the optimized model

 #### 2. Close the source file